ericabxy/srd20/docs/_character_backgrounds/Mojh.md

 - arcana unearthed
 ---

-This text is adapted from Chapter Two of _Monte Cook's Arcana Unearthed_, p 20.
+This text is adapted from Chapter Two of _Monte Cook's Arcana Unearthed_, (p.
+20).

 ### Mojh Racial Traits